martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 - Transferring input/output values between the programs requires for these to be the same data format --> same input/output interface
 - Interface in Unix is a file descriptor, consisting of ordered sequences of bytes
 - *Simple and Versatile*
+-

 ### Separation of Logic and Wiring

 ### Transparency and Experimentation
+?
+- Input files are viewed as immutable
+- Can end pipeline whenever you wish, good for debugging
+- Can save output of pipeline to a file and use that file as an input to the next stage.
+- Ran only on a single machine, *Hadoop* solves that